marmot-xy/CMBS/README.md

 ## Pretrained model
 The pretrained models can be downloaded from [Supervised model][Supervised_model] and [WeaklySupervised model][WeaklySupervised_model].

-After downloading the pretrained models, please place them into the `Exps` floder.
+After downloading the pretrained models, please place them into the `Exps` folder.

 ## Acknowledgement